Davek145/openhab-multiuser-proxy/README.md

-# openHAB Multi-User support for the REST API v 2.0.1
+# openHAB Multi-User support for the REST API v 2.0.2

 **NOTE:** This is fork of the archived [openhab-multiuser-proxy project](https://github.com/florian-h05/openhab-multiuser-proxy) and it is utilizing great work done by [Florian Hotze](https://github.com/florian-h05).
-Version 2 of openHAB MultiUser Proxy is expanded and adjusted to fully support MainUI of openHAB 3+ including filtering of Items and Pages.
+Version 2 of openHAB MultiUser Proxy is expanded and adjusted to fully support MainUI of openHAB 3 and 4 including filtering of Items and Pages.

 This project aims to provide a secure multiuser support for the [openHAB REST API](https://www.openhab.org/docs/configuration/restdocs.html#openhab-rest-api).
 It is utilising a NodeJS application and the popular [NGINX](https://www.nginx.com/) webserver to proxy and filter requests to the REST API.